 Getting the job done requires collaboration with other professionals aside from your contractor.
-Tradesmen, and carpenters may be coming in and out of your house periodically to do their part.
-Your contractor will be coordinating with them as to when they can and should be in to do their job, so know that you may see a new face here and there.
+Tradesmen and carpenters may be coming in and out of your house periodically to do their part.
+Your contractor will be coordinating with them as to when they can be in to do their job, so know that you may see a new face here and there.

 The Project is Not Finished Until It’s Finished

-The anticipation and excitement of a finished project is something you may anxiously be awaiting, however all good things take time.
-The quality of the work that is needed to complete the project you are wanting requires time and attention to detail, which is exactly what we will provide.
-You may be looking for obvious progress at the end of each day, but it is important to understand the behind-the-scenes tasks that often don’t boldly show themselves.
-Things such as small sheetrock repair, paint touchup, tile caulking, and cabinet pulls.
-These small details make for complete quality end results.
+The anticipation and excitement of a finished project is something you may anxiously be awaiting.
+However, all good things take time.
+The quality of the work that is needed to complete the project you are wanting requires time and attention to detail.
+This is exactly what we will provide.
+You may be looking for obvious progress at the end of each day but, it is important to understand the behind-the-scenes tasks that don’t boldly show themselves.
+Things such as small sheetrock repair, paint touchup, tile caulking, and cabinet pulls make for complete quality end results.

-Communication is key, and you should expect regular and consistent updates regarding your home from the project foreman in charge of the remodel!
+Communication is key to success.
+You should expect regular and consistent updates regarding your home from the project foreman in charge of the home remodel.
 As a client, it’s important to know what is going on with your home and the projects that are taking place.
-This information can range from schedule changes, inspection information, as well as when other tradesmen contractors will be arriving to your property.
+This information can range from schedule changes to inspection information.
+It will also include information about other tradesmen contractors who will be arriving at your property.
 This type of information should be reassuring and also is imperative to ensure that you are comfortable within your home the best you can be as these projects are underway.

-Last, but most definitely not least, you can expect for the job site to remain as clean and safe as possible during the duration of the project.
-Garbage should remain limited and cleaned up at the end of the day, and should not be piled in and around the home.
-Tools should be properly secured and removed to avoid the potential of safety hazards.
+Last, but most definitely not least, you can expect the job site to remain as clean and safe as possible during the duration of the project.
+Garbage should remain limited and cleaned up at the end of the day.
+You shouldn’t see any garbage piled around the home.
+Tools should be properly secured and removed to avoid potential safety hazards.
 We know that renovations make a mess, but it’s important that we keep this as mitigated as possible and a good contractor will make sure that the job site stays clean and safe.